benmoran56/esper/README.md

 - Pure Python code only: no binary extensions, Cython, etc.
 - Try to target all non-EOL Python versions.
 Exceptions can be made if there is a compelling reason.
 - Avoid bloat as much as possible.
 New features will be considered if they are commonly useful.
-Generally speaking, we don't want to add functionality that is better handled in another module or library.
+Generally speaking, we don't want to add functionality that is better served by another module or library.
 - Performance is preferrable to readability.
+The public API should remain clean, but ugly internal code is acceptable if it provides a performance benefit.
+Every cycle counts!

 If you have any questions before contributing, feel free to [open an issue].